mbari-org/mxm-doc/docs/model.md

 ## Unit

-Defines a unit of measure for a parameter.
+Defines a unit of measure, which can be referenced by parameter when the relevant provider indicates that it uses units of measure for its parameters.